gargum/Iyada/kiraibuilds/iyada/keymaps/advanced/readme.md

-# Advanced Iyada Layout - Text Explanation & Walkthrough
+# Advanced Iyada Layout - Introduction

 The advanced layout exists to showcase as many of the existing features of the Iyada as possible, while at the same time still remaining accessible